Monroe Correctional Complex: History

 The Washington State Reformatory opened in 1910, making it the second oldest operational prison in Washington state, behind the Washington State Penitentiary.
 The next facility opened was the Special Offender Unit in 1980.
 In 1984 the Twin Rivers Corrections Center was opened.
 It is now known as the Twin Rivers Unit.
 In 1997 the Minimum Security Unit was opened.
 In 2007 the Intensive management unit was opened.

+During the 2020 coronavirus pandemic, the Monroe complex had eleven positive cases—five staff and six inmates in the same minimum security unit.
+Over 100 prisoners at the complex rioted on April 8 in response to the outbreak, but were broken up by corrections officers using crowd control tactics and an evacuation of housing units.
+The following day, Governor Inslee announced plans to release nonviolent offenders and at-risk inmates to lower the risk of infection.

+On April 26, 2024, 59-year-old immate Patrick Clay escaped the prison by breaking into an office through its window and stealing the keys to a truck in which he later drove off with.
+He was apprehended in Seattle four days later.
+Clay had been serving a two-year-sentence for burglary, criminal mischief, theft and harassment at the time of the escape.
+He is now facing charges for escape and auto theft.

+Line of Duty Deaths

+The Monroe Correctional Complex has experienced 3 Line of Duty Deaths while operational.

+Benjamin Marshall: Power Plant Engineer died on April 26, 1951, at the Washington State Reformatory.
+Marshall was working as a night shift engineer at the facility when two inmates wounded him during an escape attempt.
+Both inmates, Robert R. Johnson and Luther J. Moore, were found guilty of first-degree murder and sentenced to life in prison for the murder.

-On January 29, 2011, Officer Jayme Biendl was strangled to death with an amplifying cord by an inmate within prison walls.
+Jayme Beindl: On January 29, 2011, Officer Jayme Biendl was strangled to death with an amplifying cord by an inmate within prison walls.
 Inmate Byron Scherf was accused of the murder.
 Officer Biendl had repeatedly filed work orders for additional security measures to her supervisors which went unanswered.
-One of her supervisors, Sergeant Jimmy Fletcher, signed a sworn affidavit that he had signed one of the work orders and forwarded it up the chain of command.
-In reaction to his knowledge of work orders being submitted.
-The department began to retaliate against Sergeant Fletcher and several other staff for speaking out.
-Several complaints were filed against the leadership of Monroe for the retaliatory behavior.
-In 2013 the Public Employees Relations Commission found in favor of Sergeant Fletcher that the DOC retaliated and held him back from promotional opportunities.
-In 2018 while assigned as a Lieutenant he obtained information that substantiated that the department management were spreading false information stating his involvement in the aftermath of the murder of Officer Biendl.
-He attempted to resolve the matter without success, demoted himself back to the rank of Sgt.
-Shortly afterwards a lawsuit was filed and a settlement was reached out of court in favor of Sgt.
-Fletcher.
-He elected to resign after 20 years with the department because of declining health issues due to the retaliatory behavior of the department leadership.
-In reaction to the murder, Washington DOC Officers now carry pepper spray and a "panic button" in case of emergency.
-No other changes have been made for Offender activities.
 Inmate Byron Scherf was found guilty of the murder of Officer Biendl and sentenced to death.
-However when Governor Jay Inslee was elected into office he placed a moratorium in favor of on all inmates on death row.
+However, when Governor Jay Inslee was elected into office he placed a moratorium in favor of on all inmates on death row.

-During the 2020 coronavirus pandemic, the Monroe complex had eleven positive cases—five staff and six inmates in the same minimum security unit.
-Over 100 prisoners at the complex rioted on April 8 in response to the outbreak, but were broken up by corrections officers using crowd control tactics and an evacuation of housing units.
-The following day, Governor Inslee announced plans to release nonviolent offenders and at-risk inmates to lower the risk of infection.
+Berisford Morse: 65 years of age, died on May 17, 2020 from complications related to the COVID-19 pandemic.
+Officer Morse was a 16-year veteran of the Department, most all of which was served at the Monroe Correctional Complex.